sympy/sympy/doc/src/tutorial/preliminaries.rst

 output format to ``Str`` or ``Unicode``.

-If you wish to modify an example before evaluating it, change the evaluation mode to "copy".
+If you wish to modify an example before evaluating it, change the evaluation mode to "copy" in the SymPy Live settings.
 This will cause clicking on an example to copy the example to the SymPy Live shell, but not evaluate it, allowing you to change it before execution.
 You can also use the up/down arrow keys on your keyboard in the input box to move through the shell history.

-The SymPy Live shell is also available at http://live.sympy.org, with extra features like a mobile phone enhanced version.
+The SymPy Live shell is also available at http://live.sympy.org, with extra features, like a mobile phone enhanced version and saved history.